-- Staff needs.
-A description of staff needs might include things such as secured storage for personal belongings, phones and intercoms in rooms, work areas in classrooms, convenient storage for classroom supplies and materials, staff break and resource rooms, and more. - Number and types of offices.
+- Number and types of offices.
 Make sure to carefully plan for the number of staff who need private office space.
 When providing this information to your architect, be specific about the types of activities that will take place in different offices.
 For example, do you need room for both a desk area and a small meeting area in the director's office?
 Should offices be equipped for the Internet and telephones?
 If any staff members will be sharing an office, will multiple phone and computer wires be needed?
 Finally, figure out how much space is needed for files and other information within the office area(s). - Adult and support spaces.
 Think about all of the different types of spaces you would like to provide for adults using your center.
-Hopefully, these are likely to include adult bathrooms, staff break and resource rooms, a meeting room and dedicated parent spaces such as a resource area.
-After you have listed the spaces you want to include, provide information about how these rooms will be used, including how many people are likely to be in a space at one time, which spaces can be shared, which spaces should or could be adjacent to one another and what types of furnishings each room will require.
+Hopefully, these are likely to include adult bathrooms, staff break and resource rooms, a meeting room, and dedicated parent spaces such as a resource area.
+After you have listed the spaces you want to include, provide information about how these rooms will be used, including how many people are likely to be in a space at one time, which spaces can be shared, which spaces should or could be adjacent to one another, and what types of furnishings each room will require.

-• Kitchen.
+Kitchen.
 Almost every center will have some type of kitchen space.
 Decide early on in the process how you plan to use the kitchen, and be sure to communicate this to your architect.
 For example, will you prepare meals at the center?
 Will you use the kitchen only to warm or hold food delivered by a caterer?
-Or will all the children bring their own food from home?
-Also, do you want to be able to use the kitchen for cooking projects with the children?
-All these answers will help your architect plan the kitchen so that it meets your needs and complies with all relevant codes.
+Will all the children bring their own food from home?
+Do you want to be able to use the kitchen for cooking projects with the children?
+The answers to these questions will help your architect plan the kitchen so that it meets your needs and complies with all relevant codes.

 Indoor gross motor and/or multipurpose space.
 It is ideal in almost every climate to have opportunities for gross motor activities indoors.
-Spaces may be designed to double as gross motor spaces during the day time and meeting spaces in the evening.
-Some centers with limited space also use dedicated school age child care space for indoor gross motor space "off-hours."
+Spaces may be designed to double as gross motor spaces during the day and meeting spaces in the evening.
+Some centers with limited space also use dedicated school-age child care space for indoor gross motor space "off-hours."
 When the space is designed to have multiple uses, it is important to include adequate storage to house the bulky gross motor equipment, tables, chairs, etc. that will be needed to make the room function well for each use.
-Regardless of how your program decides to use this space it is important that you think about it in advance and provide your architect with the information they need to plan appropriately.
+Regardless of how your program decides to use this space, it is important that you think about it in advance and provide your architect with the information to plan appropriately.